List of 2022 FIFA World Cup controversies: Iranian protests

 Ahead of that concluding fixture against the United States, the Iranian players were reportedly called in to a meeting with members of the IRGC and threatened with violence and the torture of their families if they did not sing the national anthem or joined the protests against the Iranian regime.
 During the match, the Iranian players sang the national anthem again before losing to the United States 1–0 for the first time in their history, thereby being knocked out of the tournament.
 Many Iranians celebrated the defeat and one Iranian man was killed by security forces in Iran after honking his car horn in celebration.
 Another Iranian fan was arrested by Qatari police after he was wearing a shirt with the Woman, Life, Freedom slogan.
 Qatari police also stopped people from carrying the old Iranian flag and other banners.

+After the World Cup, it was revealed that the Iranian government had dispatched paid members of the Basij and IRGC to cheer for the team in the stands at both the World Cup and the Asian Cup in order to counter the protesters.

 Treatment of fans

 Jewish and Israeli fans

 It was reported that Qatar went back on its word to provide cooked kosher food and public Jewish prayer services at the 2022 World Cup, banning both activities.
 Qatar alleged that they could not "secure" the safety of publicly praying Jewish tourists, whilst many foreign Jews complained that they subsequently had no food available to eat.
 It was estimated that 10,000 religious Jews from Israel and around the world arrived to watch the World Cup in Qatar.

 Multiple Israeli reporters at the tournament reported fans from Arab nations waving Palestinian flags and chanting anti-Israeli slogans.
 Some Israelis reported that they had been escorted out of restaurants when their nationality was revealed.
 The Israeli government warned its citizens who are travelling to the tournament to hide their Israeli identity out of safety concerns.
-Moav Vardi of Kan 11 stated that Arab fan chants included, "You are not welcome here, there is only Palestine, there is no such thing as Israel, Israel does not exist", with some turning back when the Israeli reporters disclose that they're Jewish.
-Muslims and Morocco football team players also raised Palestinan flags during the matches.
+Moav Vardi of Kan 11 stated that Arab fan chants included, "You are not welcome here, there is only Palestine, there is no such thing as Israel, Israel does not exist", with some turning back when the Israeli reporters disclosed their nationality.
+Muslims and Morocco football team players also raised Palestinian flags during the matches.